Farms Where You Can Cut a Christmas Tree Near Bangor

 Finding the perfect Christmas tree is an art form.
 It can't be too big (or too small) to fit precisely in the spot we have reserved for it in our living rooms.

 For some, hunting for the right tree involves more than a good eye for its shape or color.
 It involves a saw and dirty knees.

-Because we want to make the hunt as simple as possible, clicking below on the farm's name will take you to their website, and clicking on their address will give you a map on how to get there.
+Because we want to make the hunt as simple as possible, clicking below on the farm's name will take you to their website, and clicking on their address will give you a map of how to get there.
 Happy hunting!

-King's Mountain Christmas Trees is only about 15 mintues from Bangor, and is open Friday, Saturday and Sunday from 9 a.m. to dark.
-If you want a fresh-cut tree but don't want to cut it yourself, the staff will be happy to do to it for you.
+King's Mountain Christmas Trees is only about 15 minutes from Bangor and is open Friday, Saturday, and Sunday for the next two weekends, Dec.
+2-4, and Dec.
+9-11.
+If you want a fresh-cut tree but don't want to cut it yourself, the staff will be happy to do it for you.
 If you do want to cut it yourself, they'll lend you a saw.
-They'll also net the tree for you at no charge and help you tie it on your car.
-(That might come in handy if you've ever watched your Chirstmas tree fly off the top of you car and end up in the middle of the highway.)
+They'll also net the tree for you at no charge and help you tie it to your car.
+(That might come in handy if you've ever watched your Christmas tree fly off the top of your car and end up in the middle of the highway.)